p-mongo/mongo-ruby-driver/spec/README.md

 It is best to include all hosts of the cluster in MONGODB_URI and MONGODB_ADDRESSES.

-It is best to have the test suite configured to connect to exactly the hostnames configured in the cluster.
-If, for example, the test suite is configured to use IP addresses but the cluster is configured with hostnames, the tests should still work (by using SDAM to discover correct cluster configuration) but will spend a significant amount of extra time on server discovery.
+The test suite should be configured to connect to exactly the hostnames configured in the cluster.
+If, for example, the test suite is configured to use IP addresses but the cluster is configured with hostnames, most tests would still work (by using SDAM to discover correct cluster configuration) but will spend a significant amount of extra time on server discovery.

+Some tests perform address assertions and will fail if hostnames configured in the test suite do not match hostnames configured in the cluster.
+For the same reason, each node in server configuration should have its port specified.

 In order to run spec tests, the mongo cluster needs to have fail points enabled.
 This is accomplished by starting mongod with the following option:
   --setParameter enableTestCommands=1

+## Test Configuration

 Use the following environment variables to configure the tests: